Financial reports

 The city's overall financial position is positive with a positive trend for the future.

-Long-term projections indicate there will need to be more funding to replace important infrastructure.
-However, innovative programs such as the stormwater management utility fee and credit program provide dedicated funding for the city.
+Long-term projections indicate there there will be insufficient funding to replace important infrastructure, but innovative programs like the stormwater management utility fee and credit program provide the city with dedicated funding.

 Our asset management plan provides recommendations for long-term funding for the capital budget.